Rita Jeptoo: Career

-Doping case
+2014 case

 Jeptoo defended her Chicago Marathon title in 2014, winning with a time of 2:24:35.
 However, she had a positive doping test in her "A" sample, given in Kenya two weeks before the race.
 Her agent Federico Rosa, a prominent name in elite marathon running, confirmed the fact but refused to reveal the responsible substance.

 It was later revealed that the prohibited substance was EPO, and she was banned for two years by Athletics Kenya.

 On 21 April 2015, the Court of Arbitration for Sport announced it had received two separate appeals pertaining to the ban.
 One, from Jeptoo, asked that the challenged decision be set aside, and the two-year suspension be lifted.
 The second was from the International Association of Athletics Federation (IAAF), who requested that Jeptoo's ban be increased to four years, due to "...aggravating circumstances which it argues warrant an extended period of ineligibility."

 On 26 October 2016, the Court of Arbitration for Sport upheld an appeal from the IAAF against the leniency of the two-year ban given by Athletics Kenya, and instead set a four-year ban, and the annulling of all results after 17 April 2014, including her wins in the 2014 Boston and Chicago marathons, citing "her deceptive and obstructive conduct throughout the proceedings" as aggravating factors justifying the maximum penalty.

+2025 case

+In December 2025, the Anti-Doping Agency of Kenya (ADAK) issued Jeptoo with a provisional suspension after testing positive for anabolic steroids.